What Is a Doji Candlestick & How to Trade These Candlesticks?

 Doji candlesticks come in several different shapes and sizes.
 The Doji candlestick by itself is a neutral pattern.
-Dojis look like a plus sign or cross.
+They look like a plus sign or cross.
 Depending on the price action for the day it can be red (bearish) or green (bullish).
-Watch our video below to learn how to identify doji candlesticks on stock charts.
+They could be found near support levels, resistance levels, or consolidation areas.
+Watch our video on how to identify and trade doji candlesticks.

 It’s a sign of a reversal pattern when coupled with technical analysis.
 Doji trading provides information on it’s own and as a part of a bigger pattern.
 Dojis are found in many patterns.

 Doji candlesticks are indecision candles.
 They show a tug of war between buyers and sellers.
 Price moves up and down during that trading day but close near or even at the opening price.

 Hence a standoff occurs.
 Neither the bulls nor the bears were able to gain control that day.
 Which gives reason to believe a turning point is developing on that stock.

 How You Read Doji Candlesticks?

 Every candlestick has an opening, a close and a high and low of day.
 The filled part is called the real body.
 The lines coming out the top and bottom are tails or wicks.